JudeA94/CV/README.md

 ## Hobbies

-I really enjoy being active as it helps me think clearly feel great.
-Whilst at university I ran the muay thai club, teaching classes and organising fight nights.
-I also fought at an amateur level in my first two years and semi professionally in my third year.
-Continually training and improving my skillset allowed me to get experience working as an assistant coach, in both muay thai and boxing, in various gyms both in Bristol and London.
-I eventually also became the striking coach for a small mixed martial arts club, even cornering and helping a fighter at the professional level.
-I've recently started indoor rock climbing for a new challenge.
+I really enjoy being active as it helps me think clearly and feel great.
+Over the past ten years I have been heavily involved in combat sports.
+I have fought up to a semi-professional level in muay thai and competed in several Brazillian Jiu Jitsu tournaments.
+I have also coached, and even cornered fighters up to a professional level.
+I've recently started indoor rock climbing as a new challenge.
 I also love going to gigs and cooking, especially gradually improving a recipe over time until it's as good as I can make it.
 It's safe to say over the lockdowns I ate a lot of homemade pizza, but I think I make a good one now.